COR 375 Paul Nemecek & Michael Mooney

 Other Highlights may Include:

-- Study Spanish language with your own tutor at your own level for a week in Antigua.
+- Study the Spanish language with your own tutor at your own level for a week in Antigua.

 - Experience Guatemalan family life, hospitality, and cuisine in your week-long family home stay in Antigua.